danbergeland/PencilDurabilitySim/README.md

 To compile and build:

 Open a terminal for the root directory of the repository.

+First, run the "getCatch.sh" script.
+This clones the Catch test framework into the source directory.

-I provided a shell script that contains the necessary make command "./build.sh" Run build.sh, or make -f Makefile
+After Catch has been added, run "./build.sh" or make -f Makefile

 The built program will be placed at PencilSim/Debug/PencilSim relative to the repository root.